 - The lizard is about 2 feet long and its name comes from the frill around its neck.

-- It is a relatively dark-colored lizard with a distinctive frill.
+- It is a relatively dark-coloured lizard with a distinctive frill.
 When the lizard is threatened, it spreads its frill and gapes its mouth.
-This behavior is also displayed during courtship and territorial protection.
+This behaviour is also displayed during courtship and territorial protection.

 - The lizard spends most of its time in trees and only comes to the ground to find food.

 - The diet comprises of beetles, spiders, mice, and larvae.